UnexomWid/eryn/README.md

 The list of prebuilds can be found [here](https://github.com/UnexomWid/eryn/wiki/Getting-Started#prebuilds).

+# Documentation

+For the complete documentation, check [the wiki](https://github.com/UnexomWid/eryn/wiki).

 ## Compiling the Package

 You'll need to install a C/C++ compiler, as well as [CMake](https://cmake.org).